-Yves a student teacher in year two once was moving in a pick up as shown in the figure above.
+Yves, a student teacher in year two once was moving in a pick up as shown in the figure above.
 She had a small ball that she projected upwards when the car was moving at a speed of 60km/h.

-Basing on the statement and figure above, answer the following questions.
+Basing on the statement above and figure 9.1, answer the following questions.

-b) What do you think was the shape of the path described by the ball as observed by Yves while in the car?

-c) Diana a stationary observer at the banks of the road observes the projected ball right at a time when Yves projected it.Do you think the path of the ball as observed by Diana was similar to that of Yves?
-If not, can you describe what you think would be the observed path by her.

-d) While still in the moving car, Yves moves at 5 km/h with respect to the car.
+- a) Do you think Yves was able to catch the ball 3 seconds later after projection assuming the car continued at a steady speed of 60 km/h? - b) What do you think was the shape of the path described by the ball as observed by Yves while in the car? - c) Yves a stationary observer at the banks of the road observes the projected ball right at a time when Yves projected it.Do you think the path of the ball as observed by Yves was similar to that of Diana?
+If not, can you describe what you think would be the observed path by him. - d) While still in the moving car, Yves moves at 5 km/h with respect to the car.
 Do you think as observed by Diana, Yves was moving at 5 km/h?
 If not, what is the estimation of speed of Yves as observed by Diana?

-9.1 Concept of Relativity
+9.1.
+Concept of Relativity

-On the first day of traveling in a car, Shyaka observed trees, stones, mountains and all stationary saw them moving in the direction where the car was coming from.
+On the first day of traveling in a car, Shyakaobserved trees, stones, mountains and all stationary saw them moving in the direction where the car was coming from.